tooolip/jekyll-blog/_posts/2021-11-27-first-post.md

 <br><br>

 To give you a basic roadmap, my next upcoming project is a programming language built in Rust with syntax similar to Lua.
 I plan to release standard libraries for the language after its release.
-Once that goes public, I'll scale down my work on it to resume work on a game I've been developing using the LÖVE framework.
+Once that goes public, I'll scale down my work on it to resume work on a game I've been developing using the [Bevy framework](https://bevyengine.org/).
 After that's published on my [itch.io](https://aspenmakesgames.itch.io/), who knows.

 > Keep in mind, I am finishing college and transitioning to a job at this time, so please take that into consideration when calculating this vague timeline of progress in your head. 😵